climate-tech-handbook/climate-tech-handbook/README.md

 - Install Homebrew package manager
 - Install Node Version Manager (nvm) - `brew install nvm`
 - Enter in your terminal: `source $(brew --prefix nvm)/nvm.sh`
+- Enter in your terminal: `nvm install 20` to install the latest Long Term Support version of Node v.20.12.2
-- Enter in your terminal: `nvm use 18`
+- Enter in your terminal: `nvm use 20` to start using version 20.12.2 of Node

 5. Install the dependencies: